Turkish musical instruments

+Ottoman musicians playing the daf, Turkish tambur, ney, kabak kemane, and the nagara in Ottoman Aleppo, mid 18th century.

 Turkish musical instruments are the traditional and modern instruments used in the musical traditions of the Turkish people.
 They play a central role in Turkish folk music, Ottoman classical music, and modern Turkish compositions.
 These instruments can be categorized into three main groups: stringed, wind, and percussion instruments.